New York State US History Regents Review Sheet.

 How are the Virginia and Kentucky Resolutions related to secession plots during Jackson's Presidency?

-What were the major events of the War of 1812?
-I can think of more than one.
+What were the major causes of the War of 1812?
+Results?

 What were the major issues under "Jacksonian Democracy."
 Hint: Tariff, Bank, Nominating Conventions, Spoils System, Trail of Tears, Specie Circular, Ordinance of Nullification, Force Bill.
 (Perhaps that was more than a hint.)